formulahendry/vscode-code-runner/README.md

 `code-runner.terminalRoot`: For Windows system, replaces the Windows style drive letter in the command with a Unix style root when using a custom shell as the terminal, like Bash or Cgywin.
 Example: Setting this to `/mnt/` will replace `C:\path` with `/mnt/c/path` (Default is **""**)

+`code-runner.temporaryFileName`: Temporary file name used in running selected code snippet.
+When it is set as empty, the file name will be random.
+(Default is **"tempCodeRunnerFile"**)

 ## About CWD Setting (current working directory)
 1. By default, use the `code-runner.cwd` setting
 2. If `code-runner.cwd` is not set and `code-runner.fileDirectoryAsCwd` is `true`, use the directory of the file to be executed